 School to work

-VET in Schools (VETiS) programs offer secondary students two main options: school-based apprenticeships and traineeships; and VET subjects and courses taken as part of their school curriculum.
+Secondary school students have two main VET options: school-based apprenticeships and traineeships; and VET subjects and courses taken as part of their school curriculum.
 Combining general curriculum with vocational studies that often include structured work placements provides students with the opportunity to gain workplace skills and knowledge through nationally recognised qualifications from industry-developed training packages or accredited courses while still at school.

 School to VET